-	Answer: There are both claystones and tuffs in the Turtle Cove layer that contain a blue mineral called celadonite that combines with what would otherwise be a yellow rock.
+Answer: There are both claystones and tuffs in the Turtle Cove layer that contain a blue-green mineral called celadonite that combines with what would otherwise be a white or tan rock.
 Many of the rock layers in the monument are also claystones and tuffs, just different colors (red, buff, and beige).
 This is because different volcanic eruptions, even from the same volcano, are always different.
 Each of the ash deposits have unique chemical compositions.

 6. Do you have any dinosaurs?
 Why not?